overwolf/overwolf.github.io/docs/topics/plugins-overview.md

 ---
 id: plugins-overview
-title: Overwolf Plug-ins Overview
+title: Overwolf Plug-ins overview
-sidebar_label: Plugins Overview
+sidebar_label: Plugins overview
 ---

 A plug-in is a .NET class library (DLL) that can contain functions, events or properties written in a .NET language.
 Your app can call on the plugin’s contents from within the context of the Javascript.